What if you don’t have an Apple Sport Band to use for sizing?

-A: It should be just a BIT tight to begin with.
-This is real, 100%, no bullshit, full grain leather…not just “genuine leather,” which is only just barely qualified for the name.
-As such, it will stretch a little bit.
-We use select, low-stretch leathers for the custom length Apple bands, so our entire stable of colors is unavailable, because some leathers won’t work well for a custom length band over time.
+- It should be just a BIT tight to begin with, right out of the box.
+This is real, 100%, no bullshit, full grain leather…not just “genuine leather,” which is a broad description covering a ton of different levels of quality in leather, but is usually used to just somewhat-deceptively mean “technically leather.”
+As such, your FFF Button-Stud Apple Watchband will stretch a little bit because it’s a real hide with natural grain.
+We use select, low-stretch leathers for the custom length Apple bands, and therefore our entire stable of colors is unavailable, because some leathers won’t work well for a custom length band over time.
 After a few days of wear, your band should stretch out just a little and fit you perfectly.
 As a general rule, if you can get the band on (buttoned), without it being painfully tight, it should stretch to fit you perfectly within a couple days.
-You can gently tug on the leather to stretch it a little by hand to hasten the process.
-If after a while, your band has stretched too much and no longer fits you, you just got a freakishly stretchy piece of leather (it’s a living material, cut from a whole hide–there are always variations in look and properties across the hide); contact us and we’ll get you another one.
+You can tug on the leather to stretch it a little by hand to hasten the process: remove the longer band from your watch, firmly grab both ends in your hands, and pull apart–don’t worry about hurting it, it won’t fall apart, you just don’t want to tug hard with it still clipped in to the watch and put stress on the adapter/watch case.
+Doing this will basically hasten the stretch process, but it’s usually not necessary if you have the correct size band…it would ideally be just a bit snug for a day or two then fit you just fine.
+However, if after a while your band has stretched too much and no longer fits you, you just got a freakishly stretchy piece of leather (it’s a living material, cut from a whole hide–there are always variations in look and properties across the hide); contact us and we’ll get you another one.

-C: The hole the fits over the stud will be a tight fit, and a little difficult to put on the first time.
+- The hole that fits over the stud will be a tight fit at first, and a little difficult to put on the first time.
+This is intentional, so that as the leather stretches out and the hole loosens up it will still hold the band securely.
 As you get used to the closure, and after you put it on/take it off a few times, the stud hole and the leather around it will soften up just a little–just like high school, it gets WAY easier.
 Trust us.